-Adam Ondra has climbed four 9b+ / 5.15c routes, Stefano Ghisolfi and Alex Megos two, with Chris Sharma and Jakob Schubert both having climbed one.
-So just five people have climbed a 9b+ or higher climb.
+Adam Ondra has climbed four 9b+ / 5.15c routes, Stefano Ghisolfi and Alex Megos two, with Chris Sharma, Jakob Schubert, and Will Bosi both having climbed one.
+So just six people have climbed a 9b+ or higher climb.

 How Many 9c / 5.15d Projects Are There?

 At least five that we know of.
 There is also “The Project” which is an indoor climbing route set at the Klättercentret climbing gym in Stockholm, Sweden.
 It doesn’t have a grade yet as it’s still not been completed by anyone.

 Who Has Bolted The Most Hard Climbs?

 Ondra found and bolted two 9b+ and one 9c.
 Seb Bouin has bolted one 9c and three 9b/+ routes.
 Sharma has bolted two confirmed 9b+ climbs, and around five possible 9b+ or 9c projects, as well as a crazy amount of 9b and 9a+ routes.
 He’s also opened up many of these projects and contributed a huge amount to the growth of hard sport climbing.